 Dairy Australia: Championing the Australian Dairy Industry

-Financial Indicators: Dairy Australia operates as a not-for-profit entity, primarily funded through levies from dairy farmers, complemented by government support.
-The organization generates an annual revenue of approximately AUD 60 million, which is strategically reinvested into research and development, farm productivity improvements, and marketing initiatives to enhance the global competitiveness of Australian dairy products.
+Dairy Australia functions as a not-for-profit entity.
+It is primarily funded through levies collected from dairy farmers, supplemented by government support.
+The organization achieves an annual revenue of approximately AUD 60 million, which is reinvested into various initiatives such as research and development, improving farm productivity, and marketing efforts to bolster the global competitiveness of Australian dairy products.

 Important Events

-Significant upcoming events for Dairy Australia include the anticipated release of June milk production figures, expected to be around 600 million liters due to favorable seasonal conditions.
-These figures are crucial for strategic planning and market dynamics.
-Dairy Australia is also undergoing a leadership transition following the announcement of David Nation's departure.
-Recent data from NielsenIQ highlights a 0.7% rise in retail milk volumes and a 0.8% increase in total value to AUD 2.92 billion between February 2024 and February 2025.
-The organization has announced its nominees for the board of directors at the upcoming annual general meeting, ensuring the board possesses diverse skills and perspectives to effectively represent the interests of the Australian dairy industry.
+Significant upcoming events for Dairy Australia include the release of June milk production figures, anticipated to reach around 600 million liters, reflecting favorable seasonal conditions.
+These figures are expected to play a crucial role in strategic planning and market dynamics.
+The organization is also in a phase of leadership transition following the announcement of David Nation's departure.
+Recent market data from NielsenIQ indicates a 0.7% rise in retail milk volumes and a 0.8% increase in total value to AUD 2.92 billion between February 2024 and February 2025.

 Company Plans